Gazi Rakayet: Education

 Rakayet passed his SSC exam from Gandaria High School in 1983 and HSC exam with an outstanding result from Notre Dame College, Dhaka in 1985.
 Then he earned his BSc degree in civil engineering from Bangladesh University of Engineering and Technology in 1993.

 Career

 In 1980, when Rakayet was in grade seven, he performed in a stage-play named Halchal.
 In 1988, he joined a team of stage actors at the Group Theatre Federation.
 Later he performed at Bailey Road for the first time in Kiron Mritya's Amrit Bish, directed by Syed Mohidul Islam.
 His first web series is Unoloukik.
 He acted as Ishtiaque Mirza, a writer in Chorki's web film Munshigiri.

 Personal life

 Rakayet was married to actress Afsana Mimi until 1996.
+He remarried in 1997.